Talking about puberty with your kids can be tough. Especially as Christian parents.

 Reason #2: Sex Talks = Awkward

-The other common reason why parents do this is because they are avoiding the personal awkwardness of having sexual conversations.
+The other common reason why parents do this when talking about puberty with their kids is because they are avoiding the personal awkwardness of having sexual conversations.
 They simply can’t picture themselves talking about penises and vaginas, let alone talking about how they go together.

 But if your goal is to make conversations less awkward for you by avoiding the subjects of intercourse and baby-making, in the end it only makes it more awkward for your kids.
 By avoiding the big WHY behind the changes they face when talking about puberty to them, puberty can feel like a cruel joke, not a purposeful change.